 How to Increase Lung Capacity (Four Lung Exercises You Can Try Today)

 Do you ever feel like you get short of breath in situations when other people may not?

 If so, there are several factors that could contribute to this, including the negative effects of smoking, asthma, and COPD.

 Or maybe you are a runner, swimmer, yoga enthusiast or singer, and have what would be considered “normal” lung capacity.
 But you want to increase your lung capacity so you can improve in your craft.

 If either of these is true, one thing you can do is learn how to increase your lung capacity (which refers to the amount of air that your lungs can hold at a time).

-Your lungs mature in your mid-20s, and as you age, your lung capacity naturally slowly decreases.
+Your lungs mature in your mid-20s, and as you age, your lung capacity slowly decreases.
 In this article, I will address ways that you can increase your lung capacity.
 I include four specific daily lung exercises that you can do even if your schedule is already packed full.